THE TROUBADOUR, WEST HOLLYWOOD, TWO WEEKS LATER

 “They’re works in progress.
 Just some ideas, like riffs and stuff.”

 “Come on guys,” Seano, their lead guitarist and natural Slash lookalike, said.
-“Squids, he’s always written the music alone, and if he doesn’t write the album we’re out of a job, plain and simple.”
+“Squids, Walter has always written the music alone.
+You know that.
+And if he doesn’t write the album, we’re out of a job.”

 “But we already have two EPs worth of songs written,” Squids said.
 “Those are the ones the fans know.
 We should be rerecording them for our debut album.”

 “Why?”
 Walter said.
 “So we can give them more polished and inauthentic versions of songs they already know?
 Besides, my songwriting was still developing on those EPs.”

 “Well, if development means more songs like ‘Baby Blue Part 2’ or ‘MagPi Song’, we’re fucked.”

 “Then quit.
 You’re always threatening to, but never have the balls to.
 Go start your own band where you write all the music and make all the rules because I’m done arguing the same points over and over again with you Squids.”
 Walter leapt off the stage and began walking to the bar.
 “I’m just done.”

 “Walter!”
 Lola shouted at him.
 “You’re done, when I’m done.
 Until then, sit your ass back on the stage.”
 She stared at him until he did so.
 “While I understand the new material isn’t your old material,” she addressed his bandmates, “what great artist wants to repeat themselves?
 With time, I think the new material will grow on you.
 I believe it’s something special, so special I’m not only ready to sign you right now, but have you open for the biggest artist on our label on their U.S. summer tour this year.”

 “You mean… Jester?”
 Squids asked.